New York Job Accident Lawyer Helps Clients File Claims in Ronkonkoma, Shirley, Riverhead, Garden City, and New York City

 The insurer starts paying your benefits within 18 days if your claim is not disputed and if you were off work for more than seven days.
 Conversely, the insurer or employer must notify the Workers’ Compensation Board within that time period if they plan to dispute the claim.

-Let Our Workers’ Compensation Attorneys Help You File a Successful Workplace Injury Claim
+Let a Job Accident Lawyer from Our Team Help You File a Successful Workplace Injury Claim

 Do not risk denial or delay of your workers’ compensation benefits.
-Contact us to schedule your free consultation with a workers’ compensation attorney at Turley Redmond Rosasco & Rosasco today.
-Our attorneys can guide you through the complicated process of recovering the benefits you are entitled to receive under the law.
+Contact us to schedule your free consultation with a job accident lawyer at Turley Redmond Rosasco & Rosasco today.
+Our workers compensation lawyers can guide you through the complicated process of recovering the benefits you are entitled to receive under the law.